 Maddern graduated from RMIT with a Bachelor of Arts in Media Studies before starting her media career in radio with roles in the newsrooms at Triple M, Fox FM and Nova before moving into television with the Seven Network in 2002.

-Maddern then moved in to TV with the Seven Network.
-She made an immediate impact on camera, winning a prestigious Quill Award in 2003 for her coverage of Victoria’s bushfires in only her first year of television reporting.
-This led to roles presenting the 4:30pm nation-wide bulletin and the 6pm Victorian program.
+Maddern’s talent shone immediately after winning a prestigious Quill Award in 2003 for her coverage of Victoria’s bushfires in her first year of television reporting.

-The Geelong native grew up a Cats supporter and became the club’s Number One Ticket holder in 2011, coinciding with the club’s ninth Premiership.
+Outside of her media work, the Geelong native grew up a passionate Cats supporter and became the club’s Number One Ticket holder in 2011, coinciding with the club’s ninth Premiership.

 A proud Mum, Bec and husband Trent welcomed daughter Ruby in April 2018.